How to Track Facebook Ads in Google Analytics

-4. From Primary Dimension, select the parameter you want to track by using the Other drop down and choosing the Acquisition group.
+4. From Primary Dimension, select the parameter you want to track by using the Other drop-down and choosing the Acquisition group.

 Using these steps, you’ll be able to do a deep dive into your digital advertising performance from the Campaign level all the way down to the individual ads just by adjusting the Primary Dimension.
-If you followed along during Step 2, Define your parameters, use the following Primary Dimensions for your reporting:
+If you followed along during Step 2, Define your parameters, and use the following Primary Dimensions for your reporting:

 - Campaign: this will allow you to track your Facebook Ads Campaign performance

-- Keyword: use this to deep dive into your ad set performance
+- Keyword: use this to dive deep into your ad set performance

 - Ad Content: this will allow you to analyze individual ad performance